Skip to main content

 • “While the game has a good few bugs, I personally enjoy this RTS.
 Keep in mind that the store page is inaccurate as the non-linear mission structure, morale system, and a few other mechanics were actually cut, making the description seem outdated.”

-• “Bugs - the game crashed several times and I'm not able to finish the 3rd mission; I have cleared the required village but the mission does not advance.”
+• “Bugs - the game crashed several times and I'm not able to finish the 3rd mission; I have cleared the required village, but the mission does not advance.”

 • “What you do get is a linear, generally pretty decent budget RTS with some good ideas brought down by clearly being rushed out the door.
 You will have to manage your units' ammo by scavenging and sharing between them, or you'll end up having to try using your knife.
-You can have snipers take out the gunner or driver of a truck so you can take it for yourself, and you can call in artillery if the situation's bad enough.
+You can have snipers take out the gunner or driver of a truck to take it for yourself, and you can call in artillery if the situation's bad enough.
 These mechanics all together make for a pretty fun experience, and the fact the game is set in the rare setting of the Afghan war with the Russians as the player faction means this is an obscure RTS that's pretty fun.”

 • “The game mechanics are realistic and give a proper feeling of the tactical abilities and limitations of the means employed by the player on the map.”